RadinQue/guardian-of-the-stormcorner/README.md

     py -3 immunity-bot.py

-# Some of the resourced we used
+# Some of the resources we used

 discord.py documentation
 https://github.com/Rapptz/discord.py